Resources

 “What did you hear tonight that felt true for you?”

-“What does ‘one drink’ actually mean for you, not in theory, but in
+“What does ‘one drink’ actually mean for you, not in theory, but in reality?”

-“Where are you being asked right now to keep
+“Where are you being asked right now to keep things simpler than you’d like?”

-need most from your sobriety or from this group tonight?”
+“What do you need most from your sobriety or from this group tonight?”

 If you’re struggling tonight,

-If part of you still wants to negotiate, minimise, or bargain,
+If part of you still wants to negotiate, minimise or bargain,

 you are not broken.